cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

 .. container:: dothis

-    **5.d** Call the :code:`flatten()` function on the model, and then print it to the terminal for checking.
+    **6.b** Call the :code:`flatten()` function on the model, and then print it to the terminal for checking.
     You should see a structure similar to that shown below.

 .. code-block:: text

     ─ model
-        ├ component: controller
+        ├─ component: controller
-        └ component: sodium channel
+        ├─ component: parameters
-            ├ component: sodium channel initialiser
+        └─ component: sodium channel
-            ├ component: h-gate
-            │   └ component: h-gate initialiser
+            ├─ component: h-gate
-            └ component: m-gate
-                └ component: m-gate initialiser
+            └─ component: m-gate

 .. container:: nb

     Flattening a model completely over-writes the "import" version with the "flat" version.
-    This means that any imported items which you'd previously assigned to pointers (such as the components defined as destinations for the imports: the controller and initialising components) are obsolete.
+    This means that any imported items which you'd previously assigned to pointers (such as the components defined as destinations for the imports: the controller and parameters components) are now obsolete.
     **TODO** Check if this is true?? all components or only imported ones??
     The easiest thing to do is to refresh all pointers by re-fetching them from the flattened model: